This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Toilet training can be tough on any parent, but training a child with cerebral palsy can be even more challenging.
+Toilet training can be tough on any parent, but training a child with cerebral palsy and disabilities can be even more challenging.
 Rather than focusing on the additional work needed, focus on toilet training as a rewarding process and be patient.

 Is Your Child Ready for Potty Training?

-For some children with cerebral palsy, it is easy to discern when they are ready to start toilet training.
-But in children with severe cases of cerebral palsy, which limit their ability to communicate or maneuver effectively, you will need to keep an eye on several signs to help determine readiness:
+But in children with severe cases of cerebral palsy, which limit their ability to communicate or maneuver effectively, keep an eye on several signs to help determine readiness:[1]

 Physical Limitations